polymode/polymode/samples/minimal.md

 If `poly-markdown.el` is loaded.
-This should works by default.
-Otherise `M-x poly-markdown+r-mode RET` should do the job.
+This should work by default.
+Otherwise `M-x poly-markdown+r-mode RET` should do the job.

 ```r